punk-security/secret-magpie/README.md

-  --disable-gitleaks    Scan without gitleaks --single-branch       Scan only the default branch --dont-store-secret   Do not store the plaintext secret in the results --no-stats            Do not output stats summary
+  --disable-gitleaks    Scan without gitleaks --single-branch       Scan only the default branch --dont-store-secret   Do not store the plaintext secret in the results --extra-context       Output two lines before and after the secret for additional context.
+  --no-stats            Do not output stats summary

 github/gitlab/azuredevops: